MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-pin-dashboard-from-win10phone-app.md

    ms.topic="article"
    ms.tgt_pltfrm="NA"
    ms.workload="powerbi"
-   ms.date="12/09/2015"
+   ms.date="12/14/2015"
    ms.author="maggies"/>

 # Pin a Power BI dashboard from the Windows 10 phone app to the Windows Start screen

-You can pin a dashboard to the Windows Start screen two different ways.
+You can pin a dashboard to the Windows Start screen in two different ways.

 -   On the dashboards home page, press and hold on a dashboard, and tap **Pin to Start**.